OpenMachine-ai/tinyfive/README.md

 - For runtime calculations, we assume that our RISC-V CPU can only perform one instruction per cycle (while many RISC-V cores can perform multiple instructions per cycle).
 - We assume all 31 registers can be used, which is unrealistic because we ignore register allocation conventions such as the procedure calling conventions specified [here](https://github.com/riscv-non-isa/riscv-elf-psabi-doc).
-- For 16x16 or larger matrices, [Strassen's algorithm](https://en.wikipedia.org/wiki/Strassen_algorithm) and [DeepMind's AlphaTensor](https://www.deepmind.com/blog/discovering-novel-algorithms-with-alphatensor) can reduce the total number of multiplications and additions if they are applied recursively.

 |             | Image | Registers | Load | Store | Mul | Add | Branch | Total ops | Speedup |
 |:-----------:|:-----:|:---------:|:----:|:-----:|:---:|:---:|:------:|:---------:|:-------:|